 Social workers provide professional assistance to those experiencing difficulties in their lives and in their communities.
 They work with individuals, families, groups and organisations in a wide range of social service and social policy fields.

-New Zealand's longest-established Social Work programme, the Social Work programme at UC offers qualifications which are internationally recognised.
+New Zealand's longest-established Social Work programme, UC offers qualifications which are internationally recognised.
 The programme is well-known for its high quality Social Work education and research and is home to the Te Awatea Violence Research Centre, which is leading New Zealand research in that area.

 The Social Work programme is friendly and accessible, with interactive classes and a strong practice orientation.
 Students are likely to work with diverse populations and thus learn about practical issues relevant to Māori, Pacific and other communities.
 They also have the opportunity to pursue special interests in topics such as mental health, child welfare, criminal justice, violence and abuse, and gender and sexuality studies.

 Interactive teaching styles are employed at all levels of the programme and students are encouraged to contribute to discussions.
 In the first year this is greatly enhanced by a specially designed and supportive tutorial programme.
 Later on in the degree, practice skills and fieldwork courses prepare students to work in a diverse range of organisations.

 Entry to the first year of the BSW is open to all students with entry to the University.
 While there are no particular school subjects required for the study of Social Work, a background in subjects which require communication skills such as English, history, geography or te reo Māori are useful.
 Volunteer work in the community is good preparation.